 Ingrid Srinath is the Director of the Centre for Social Impact and Philanthropy at Ashoka University.
 She has been a passionate advocate for human rights, social justice and civil society for the past 19 years.
 A graduate of the Indian Institute of Management, Kolkata, Ingrid transitioned from her 12-year career in advertising to the nonprofit sector in 1998 with CRY (Child Rights and You), where she was CEO from 2004-08.

 Bindi has previously worked with the Tata Trusts for Grant Relationships Management.
 Before that she was at the Piramal Foundation for Education Leadership as their program director for Technology.
-She graduated from Harvard Business School, with a focus in social enterprise and education.
+She holds a master’s degree in engineering from the University of Michigan and an MBA from Harvard Business School, with a focus in social enterprise and education.
 Her earlier experience is in the space of engineering and operations with ArcelorMittal.
-She has an engineering masters from the University of Michigan.

 Keenly interested in microfinance and banking, Titus has focused on expanding inclusion while developing strong sustainable markets by analyzing the comparative advantages of institutions, drilling down on data, examining the effects of new technology, and strengthening strategies to focus on creative solutions enabling outreach and inclusion.

 For the past decade, Nicole has developed communications strategies and fundraising campaigns for foundations, corporate giving programs and NGOs across North America, Africa and Asia.
 She was previously based in Seattle, working with Days for Girls International, Social Venture Partners, and Philanthropy Northwest.
 Earlier in her career, she reported for The New York Times, Reuters and other daily news outlets.
 She holds a bachelor’s degree in communication from Cornell University, a master’s degree in journalism from Columbia University, and a certificate in nonprofit management from the University of Washington.